Frequently asked questions...

 I will provide soft copies in any mainstream image format that you prefer (usually jpg or tiff).
 I do not provide RAW image data files unless the terms for this have been decided in advance.

-Albums / prints are not included, unless discussed in advance, and paid for.
+Albums / prints are not included, unless provided for in your package, or discussed in advance.

 I need a 50% booking fee to be paid in advance.
-Booking advances are non-refundable unless I'm able to rebook those dates with another party.
-An additional 25% is due on the first day of the shoot, and the remaining 25% on delivery of soft copies.
+Booking advances are non-refundable unless I'm able to rebook your dates with another party.
+The remaining dues are payable on delivery of soft copies.

 There is always some documentation – it may be a few bullet points describing the workflow, costs, and deliverables, or it may be a legally binding document describing everything in detail.
 The important thing is to ensure we all have the same expectations and are on the same page.